East Riding of Yorkshire

 Arctic Corsair

-Reopening at North End Shipyard now expected early 2025.
+Reopening at North End Shipyard now expected in 2025.

 The Arctic Corsair, a sidewinder trawler, was built at Beverley Shipyard in 1960 and spent its days going to sea from Hull, where it now remains as a museum exhibit.
 Tours can be booked at the Museums Quarter reception at High Street in Hull on certain days.
 The trawler was involved in the 'Cod Wars' with Iceland in the 1970s and retired from fishing in 1987.